Rebecca Herrin, MPA

-As Program Manager for the Counseling Center for the past six years I’ve had the opportunity to utilize skills I’ve acquired over the years in a new way and to be involved in improving services and increasing accessibility for UC students.
+As Program Manager for UC CAPS for the past seven years I’ve had the opportunity to utilize skills I’ve acquired over the years in a new way and to be involved in improving services and increasing accessibility for UC students.
 I am currently a member of the UC Student Health Insurance Committee and the UC Commission on Alcohol and Other Drug Education (CAODE).

 Wellness is physical, but also a state of mind.
 I’ve become more aware of the importance of deep breathing to relieve stress.
 I park a mile from work and use that time to de-stress.
 My cat, Norman Bates, is so hilarious and keeps me in the here-and-now.
 I try to find something funny in almost every situation and never pass up the opportunity to laugh, including laughing at myself.